jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 And each corner we cut was motivated both by performance, and some business reality we *thought* would hold for a long time. *Except a lot of these didn't*.

-Skip a few years ahead, and we realized a lot had changed on how users (our account managers) were using it.
+Skip a few years ahead, and we realized a lot had changed in how users (our account managers) were using it.

 Our bidder was like the old OpenGL 1.0 of yore: highly configurable,